 A good position to plant roses

-Choosing the right site and position when planting roses is extremely important to provide them with the right conditions for healthy and successful growth and to encourage a long lasting attractive flowering period for your roses.
+Choosing the right site and position when planting roses is extremely important to provide them with the right conditions for healthy and successful growth and to encourage a long-lasting attractive flowering period for your roses.

 To minimise fungal infection and disease build-up roses need an open, airy position preferably away from trees and not less than 45cm to 90 cm away from walls, depending on the size and habit of the rose.
 Roses love full sun and need at least six hours of sun a day for best results.
 If you can’t provide your roses with full sun, remember that morning sun is more beneficial than afternoon sun.

-Roses tend to root quite deeply, so prepare your soil well and at least to a depth of 45cm, add organic matter and bone meal or superphosphate to encourage a healthy soil.
-Very sandy soil conditions often lead to rapid leaching of nutrients and poor water retention, growing roses in containers is a good alternative – see preparing soil for roses for some more advice on soil conditions of roses.
+Roses tend to root quite deeply, so prepare your soil well and at least to a depth of 45cm, add organic matter and bone meal or superphosphate to encourage healthy soil.
+Very sandy soil conditions often lead to rapid leaching of nutrients and poor water retention, growing roses in containers is a good alternative – see preparing the soil for roses for some more advice on soil conditions of roses.

 For practical reasons, roses are traditionally grouped in a single bed or grown on their own, away from other plants.
 This allows roses to receive specific soil treatment and makes spraying and watering easier.